 Note: Unlike traditional panels, flexible panels generate almost zero power output when kept in shade.
 This is based on my personal experience.

 Note: You can also purchase this panel on Amazon, check here.
-But note that Amazon adds sales tax to your total price while Ecoflow’s official site does not.
+But note that Amazon adds sales tax to your total price while Ecoflow’s official site may not.

 - Aesthetic and rugged design